 - Menu management – Menu management features let servers build and update menus, organize dishes into categories, and determine the best-selling products through menu engineering.

-- Table-side ordering – If you manage a sit-down restaurant, table-side ordering features can be a game changer as they let servers log orders on the go through a portable tablet.
+- Table-side ordering – If you manage a sit-down restaurant, table-side ordering features can be a game changer.
+They let servers log orders on the go through a portable tablet.

 - Kitchen displays – Kitchen display systems displays communicate orders to kitchen staff in real-time, increasing efficiency and replacing the need for physical tickets.